ajp-9/dexlite-engine/README.md

 # Dexlite-Engine
-A 3D OpenGL game engine written in C++ created by me.
+A 3D OpenGL game engine written in C++, and created by me.

 ## How to Build:
 #### Windows: